North Dakota School for the Deaf

 The North Dakota School for the Deaf (NDSD) is a state-funded residential school located in Devils Lake, North Dakota that provides services to meet the educational needs of children who are deaf and hard of hearing.
 NDSD is under the direction, control, and management of the North Dakota Department of Public Instruction.
-The current superintendent of the school is Dr. Connie Hovendick.
+The current superintendent of the school is Donna Sorensen.

 History

 Before the Dakota Territory was divided, deaf children living in the part of the territory now known as North Dakota had to do without an education or attend the school in Sioux Falls, South Dakota.
 Because of poor roads, great distances, meager railroads, and general financial inability, few of the North Dakota children could attend the South Dakota School for the Deaf.
 In the fall of 1889 Anson R. Spear, a deaf man from Minneapolis, Minnesota, came to North Dakota to establish a school for the deaf.
 Mr. Spear's political backers, Senator Swanston and Representative McCormick, introduced a bill in the Legislature for the immediate establishment for the proposed school in Devils Lake.
 The bill passed March 15, 1890, over the veto of Governor John Miller.

 The citizens of Devils Lake furnished free for two years a wooden building located at the corner of Third Avenue and Fifth Street.
 Mr. Spear was appointed superintendent on August 1, 1890, and the first term began September 10, 1890.
 The first student to be enrolled was 10-year-old Mabel Alice Newton.
 By the end of the first school year, 23 children were enrolled.
 The combined method of communication - use of signs, hand alphabet, and oral method - was used to teach the students.
 In January 1891, money was appropriated by the State Legislature for a permanent building.

 The Great Northern Railway donated an 18 acre tract of land one mile (1.6 km) north of the heart of Devils Lake for the permanent site of NDSD, and construction of the first building "Old Main" began on May 30, 1892.
 "Old Main" was designed by Olof Hanson, a rising Deaf architect from Faribault, Minnesota.

 The school previously had an in-house high school.
 In the late 1930s it had 140 students, its peak enrollment.
 The Individuals with Disabilities Education Act (IDEA), first passed in the 1970s, started a trend of deaf students enrolling at local public schools as well as in specialized programs in the larger towns around the state.
 The average enrollment in the 1980s was 97 students.
 By the 1990s the average enrollment was down to 48.
 The last graduating class was in 2004, and in 2012 it ended direct high school operations.
 In 2019 the school had 18 students.